 Special Words User GuideBack Next

 To access the settings in Special Words, tap its Actions button at the top right in the Word List, and then tap the Settings button.
-Depending on the version of iOS your device is running, the style may look slightly different to that shown here.
 Using the Actions button also provides access to managing profiles, and exporting and importing data: these additional facilities are explained in Chapter 5.

 Note: In version 3.3.0 and later, unless you have disabled the Child Safety Gate, then when you tap the Actions button, you will have to enter the answer to a simple calculation in order to proceed, but you can then disable this if you prefer.

 Adjust to suit your child's ability and concentration.